Bridging the social gap between agents and consumers.

 Unsure how to put his home up for listing

 Next, I created various ideations of a 2-in-1 homepage with a focus on gaining users and providing property search options.
 From the sketches, I built out lo-fi wireframes, moving forward with the simplest design.

-To validate our assumptions from our competitive analysis, we conducted two sets of A/B Testings: one, we tested other layouts apart from the split-screen design, and two, we compared several different split-screen layouts.
+To validate assumptions from the competitive analysis, we conducted two sets of A/B Testings: one, we tested other layouts apart from the split-screen design, and two, we compared several different split-screen layouts.
 As a result, we found overwhelming success in the split-screen homepage.